-Do you also have these questions in mind- Why do I get bad grades after studying hard or Why do I fail after studying for long hours?
+Do you ever find yourself asking the questions “why do I do bad on tests even though I study” or “why do I fail after studying for long hours?”

-It sounds quite strange.
+It can be frustrating to put in so much effort and not see the results you were hoping for.
 And it’s very difficult to explain to someone that you study hard but still get bad grades.
 Isn’t it?

-In fact, these are the tips that I shared with my classmates who used to study harder than me but still used to get low marks compared to me.
+In fact, these are the tips that I shared with my classmates who used to study harder than me but still got low marks.

 9 Unknown Reasons for Bad Grades After Studying Hard:

-If you have failed a test and got bad grades then first accept it and accept it also maybe there must be certain points that you have missed and you need to improve that.
-If the rest of your classmates or your friends get good grades then they know something or they must have done something that you didn’t.
+If you have failed a test and received bad grades, it’s important to first accept it and acknowledge that there may be certain areas where you need to improve.
+If your classmates or friends did well, they may know or have done something that you didn’t.

 2: Lack of understanding of the material